leonardo-s-dutra/asm-neuron-activations/README.md

 # ASM Neuron Activations

-Efficient routines in NASM assembly for x86-64 architecture for providing activation functions commonly used in machine learning and neural networks.
-This repository offers high-performance calculations demonstrations, proper for low-level applications or environments where performance is critical.
+Efficient routines in NASM assembly for x86-64 architecture providing activation functions commonly used in machine learning and neural networks.
+This repository offers high-performance calculation demonstrations, proper for low-level applications or environments where performance is critical.

 ## Features